 Are you looking to be your own boss?
 A kettle corn business might be the perfect business opportunity for you.
-The start-up costs are relatively low, and once you’ve made enough money to cover the cost of the popper, you’ll see profits soar, as your supply costs—popcorn, oil, sugar, salt, bags, and either electricity or gas to power your popper—are not very expensive.
+The start-up costs are relatively low, and once you’ve made enough money to cover the cost of the popper, you can start seeing some real profits.
+Your supply costs—popcorn, oil, sugar, salt, bags, and either electricity or gas to power your popper—are not very expensive.

 Part of the reason kettle corn has the potential to be such a lucrative business is its mass appeal.
-Most people like popcorn, and kettle corn is a delicious twist on the standard treat, a perfect mix of salty and sweet.
-Kettle corn is also relatively cheap.
-Decent-sized bags typically cost $3–$5, allowing you to make a sizable profit while easily competing for customer’s attention with the over-priced foods typical of an event.
+Most people like popcorn, and kettle corn is a delicious twist on the standard treat—a perfect mix of salty and sweet.
+It's also relatively cheap.
+Decent-sized bags typically cost $3–$5, allowing you to make a sizable profit while easily competing for customers' attention with the over-priced foods typical of an event.
 You get a lot more for your money for a $3 bag of popcorn than you do for a $3 hot dog.

 If this sounds like a business opportunity you’d be interested in, there are several things you need to consider first.